Detailed course offerings (Time Schedule) are available for

 UCONJ 440 Biological Aspects of Aging (3)

-Introductory course on aspects of the biology of human aging and of functional changes associated with normal aging and with those illnesses that may be present in the elderly.
-Focus on the relationship between changes in physical function, environment, and quality of life.
+Introduction to aspects of the biology of human aging and functional changes associated with normal aging and with illnesses that may be present in the elderly.
+Explores the relationship between changes in physical function, environment, and quality of life.
 Includes theoretical perspective on aging as well as the aging process in specific physiological systems.
 Designed for upper-level undergraduate students with an interest in aging.

 UCONJ 442 Social and Cultural Aspects of Aging (3)

 Involves faculty members from the various social science fields examining the range and variation of relationships among age-linked attitudes and cultural values related to aging; the social and economic factors that influence the elderly in contemporary society; the effects of ethnic and sex differences in sociocultural aging.
 Open to upper-division undergraduates and beginning graduate students interested in gerontology.

 UCONJ 500 Seminar in Interprofessional Collaboration ([1-3]-, max.
 7)